bodzio528/FS22_CropRotation/README.md

 Also lots of pests are adjusted to single kind of plants.
 Crop rotation severe their multiplication ability and soil is allowed to clean itself from pathogens specific to particular crop type.

-Crop rotation performed well, prevents soil from loosing elements plants require for growth, and greatly reduce diseases and pests presence.
+Crop rotation performed well prevents soil from loosing elements plants require for growth and greatly reduces diseases and pests presence.
 All this leads directly to higher quality and quantity of yield in subsequent years.

 ### Return period